-Top 10 Universities in India
+Top 10 Oldest Languages in the World

 Human development has been influenced by language, which has also made discussion easier as a way of communication.
 Before the development of language, humans communicated mostly through hand gestures and early mouth noises.
 The concept of languages emerged some 10,000 years ago, changing the course of human history.